-When we talk about branding, we tend to talk a lot about marketing.
+When we talk about branding, we tend to talk about marketing.

 We talk about logos and colors and persona and promises — all elements of how we present ourselves.
 Those elements are obviously crucial elements of any discussion about branding, and those conversations are important to a company’s growth.

-That said, there are other factors that impact the actual form of your brand.
+That said, other factors impact the actual form of your brand.

-Just as a person is not defined as what they wear or how they look, your brand persona is based on much more than an aesthetic.
+Just as a person is not defined as what they wear or how they look, your brand persona is based on much more than your visual aesthetic.